Venkatag14/Venkatag14/README.md

 - 🔭 I’m currently working on Autonomous Non Invasive Imaging using Robots.
-- 🌱 I’m currently learning SLAM and Gaussian Splatitng.
+- 🌱 I’m Interested in SLAM and Gaussian Splatitng.
 - 👯 I’m looking to collaborate on Realtime SLAM and efficient 3dGS projects.

 - 💬 Ask me about Rendering, Radiance Fields and graph optimization.